San Jacinto County License Hearing Guide

 How to Request: You can request the hearing in the following ways:

 - Online: The quickest and easiest way is through the Texas DPS website.
-Search for "ALR Hearing Request" on the DPS website.
+You can request the hearing online.

 - Mail: You can mail a written request to the address provided on the DIC-24 (Notice of Suspension) form you received from the arresting officer.
 Make sure to send it certified mail with return receipt requested to prove you sent it on time.